iainctduncan/learn-scheme-for-max/part_1.rst

 The **post** function logs to the Max console.
 It accepts any number of arguments, automatically converting them to string representations and putting spaces between them.
-It is also being called for its side effect and so returns null.
-You'll see that the prompt from post printed output is **s4m:** instead of the repl return prompt of **s4m>**
+Because its being called for its side effect, it returns null.
+You'll see that output in the console from post is prefixed with **s4m:** (with a colon), whereas the repl return prompt is **s4m>** (with a greater-than sign).

 .. code:: scm